oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Potential mentors:** @seanlip (primary)

 **Suggested milestones:**
-1. Implement a framework that makes it easy to write backend integration tests, and illustrate it by writing a few integration tests for common scenarios that occur in practice (e.g. creating an exploration and then playing it).
+1. Implement a framework that makes it easy to write backend integration tests.
+Illustrate it by writing a few integration tests for common scenarios that occur in practice (e.g. creating an exploration and then playing it).
 1. Implement a full suite of backend integration tests that covers all major (and some minor) use cases.
 Enable coverage checking and improve the coverage of the backend unit tests to 85%.
 1. Improve the coverage of the backend unit tests to 100%.

+**Notes**:
+* Proposals should explain their approach for creating a framework that makes the creation of backend integration tests easier.
+One possible approach is to encapsulate common actions in helper functions, all stored in a test_actions.py file, and use these to simulate common behaviours (e.g. `test_actions.login(user_id)`).
+The proposal should describe the API for the framework.
+* Proposals should explain how they would enable coverage checking, and which tests they will focus on writing in milestone 2 vs milestone 3.
+* A strong proposal will describe, in some detail, a list of backend integration tests to write (that corresponds to core user journeys).
+Finding a way to organize this effectively is important; we don't want to end up with many tests with mostly-overlapping functionality.

 ### Improve the image loading pipeline

 **Aim:** Currently, images in lessons take a while to load.
-This results in students (especially those with poor connectivity) seeing no image for an extended period, which causes them to misinterpret questions and select incorrect answers, leading to frustration.
-We currently have a system for loading audio that preloads and caches audio files, and we want to use a similar system for images.
-This is a full-stack project.
+This results in students (especially those with poor connectivity) seeing no images for an extended period, which causes them to misinterpret questions and select incorrect answers, leading to frustration.
+We currently have a system for loading audio that preloads and caches audio files, and we want to extend this system to accommodate images as well.

 **Skills/knowledge required:**
-* Python
-* AngularJS
+* Full-stack programming in Python and AngularJS
+* A good sense for technical design
 * Attention to detail
+* Experience with refactoring/migrations (not necessary, but strongly recommended)

 **Difficulty:** Medium